 Ogunbowale, Wings deal Fever 12th straight defeat 96-86

-INDIANAPOLIS (AP) — Arike Ogunbowale scored 16 of her 22 points in the second half and the Dallas Wings handed the Indiana Pacers a club-record 12th straight loss, 96-86 on Sunday.
+INDIANAPOLIS (AP) — Arike Ogunbowale scored 16 of her 22 points in the second half and the Dallas Wings handed the Indiana Fever a club-record 12th straight loss, 96-86 on Sunday.

 Teaira McCowan finished with 17 points for Dallas (12-15), while Allisha Gray scored 16 with three steals.
 Kayla Thornton pitched in with 11 points, eight rebounds and five assists.